phi1ny3/CSE-310/CSE 310/Wk 9/README.md

 # Development Environment
 ---
-Download the AWS client [here]: (https://clients.amazonworkspaces.com/), or go to the github repository linked.
+Download the AWS client [here]: (https://clients.amazonworkspaces.com/), and make sure to have an email that's usable.

 # Useful Websites